jenndiaz/web-accessibility-specialist-notes/Domain1A.md

 ###  Understand the WAI-ARIA 1.2 model of roles and properties.
 ### Know when and why to use WAI-ARIA 1.2, and when to use standard HTML instead
 #### 5 rules of aria
-1. Don'y use aria, if you can use HTML instead
+1. Don't use aria, if you can use HTML instead
 2. Don't change native semantics
 3. All interactive aria roles need to be operable by a keyboard
 4. Don't use `role="presentation"` or `aria-hidden="true"` on visible focusable elements